Secret tunnels hiding in real homes

 Serravalle, Emilia Romagna, Italy

-Having played such a significant role in political and military history, not to mention having undergone numerous renovations over the centuries, the property also hides its fair share of architectural secrets.
+Having played such a significant role in political and military history, not to mention having undergone numerous renovations over the centuries, as seen in this YouTube video, the property also hides its fair share of architectural secrets.

 These include an underground passage that connects the palace to a nearby tower.
-Whether the passage was built as an escape route or a means of secret defence is unclear, but it is believed that the tunnel is occupied by the ghosts of the numerous wives murdered by one Boccadiferro lord!
+Whether the passage was built as an escape route or a means of secret defence is unclear, but it is believed that the tunnel is occupied by ghosts of the numerous wives of one Boccadiferro lord!

 Luxurious private mansion, Melbourne, Australia

-Situated in a quiet suburb of Melbourne, Australia, this luxurious mansion is harbouring more than a few surprises.
+Situated in a quiet suburb of Melbourne, Australia, this luxurious mansion harbours more than a few surprises.
 The ultra-private three-bedroom, three-bathroom home would be the perfect retreat for a VIP looking to keep a low profile.

 Towering walls and hedging provide optimum discretion, while the spectacular backyard comes kitted out with a dining terrace and a luxe swimming pool.